 Even though SMS communication has been around for some thirty years, it's as popular as ever.
 And businesses are increasingly recognising this fact – more and more are utilising SMS to improve the customer experience and boost sales.

 Read on to learn how SMS works and the benefits of this channel compared to others.
-You'll discover some surprising statistics demonstrating just how effective SMS communication is, plus see examples of real-life business texts.
+You'll discover some surprising SMS marketing statistics demonstrating just how effective SMS communication is, plus see examples of real-life business texts.

 What is SMS communication, and how does it work?